Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry II: Potential Shaping: Potential Shaping and Matching Conditions

 As a result, the controlled system~\eqref{eq:ControlledEP-htmb} becomes

 So we effectively dropped the height $h$ from the formulation, and also that this is an Euler--Poincar\'e equation on $\se(3) \times (\R^{3})^{*}$ as opposed to $\se(3) \times (\R^{4})^{*}$.

 We note that we need to apply additional control to the base to stabilize the upright spinning position.
-This was done by kinetic shaping in \cite{CoOh-EPwithBSym1} after applying the above potential shaping.
+This was done by kinetic shaping in the companion paper \cite{CoOh-EPwithBSym1} after applying the above potential shaping.

 The above potential shaping is rather simple in hindsight: It is simply applying the force to the base to cancel the gravitational force.
 However, it has an important implication that the system after the potential shaping has one more Casimir than the original system because the original system is defined on $\se(3) \times (\R^{4})^{*}$ whereas the new system on $\se(3) \times (\R^{3})^{*}$.
 One can then apply the kinetic shaping to the new system maintaining the new Casimir as an invariant.
 This facilitates the use of the energy-Casimir method; see \cite{CoOh-EPwithBSym1} for details. \end{example}